 But he just came out a little while ago and he said President Trump did absolutely nothing wrong.

-And that should end everything, but it will never end it because they want to do what they want to do.
+But it will never end it because they want to do what they want to do.

-They're getting killed in their own district.
+They're getting killed in their own districts.

 I think it's going to be a tremendous boon for the Republicans.

-Republicans have never ever been so committed as they are right now and so united.
+Republicans have never, ever been so committed as they are right now and so united.

 So it's really a great thing in some ways, but in other ways, it's a disgrace.

-It's a disgrace for a guy.
+It's a disgrace for us.

 Because the whole thing is a hoax.